jaredboice/daniel-san/README.md

 options in the above scenario include:

 -   `context: EVENT_SOURCE` _(default value)_
--   `context: OBSERVER_SOURCE` _(applies the adjustment in the context of the event's final calculated time zone via the timeZone indicator on the root-level of the danielSan object, aka the MCU, ie. the Master Control Unit)_
+-   `context: OBSERVER_SOURCE` _(applies the adjustment in the context of the event's final calculated time zone via the timeZone indicator on the root-level of the danielSan object, aka the bonsai tree, aka the MCU, ie. the Master Control Unit)_
 -   `context: BOTH` _(applies the adjustment with respect to both of the contexts mentioned above; As an example of usage, BOTH is great when you don't want a weekend or corporate holiday to trigger in ANY context)_

 -all constants are available for import-